python-poetry/poetry/docs/docs/cli.md

 * `--dry-run` : Outputs the operations but will not execute anything (implicitly enables --verbose).
 * `--no-dev` : Do not install dev dependencies.
 * `--lock` : Do not perform install (only update the lockfile).
+* `--no-hash` : Do not write a content-hash to the lockfile.
+Useful with merge conflics.

 ## add